Leighrs/Metabarcoding/README.md

 >    - *Did you sequence samples using multiple sequencing runs?:* ${\color{red}no}$
 >    - *How should sampleID be extracted from FASTQ filenames?:* ${\color{green}2}$

-**5. Confirm that sample IDs match between metadata and samplesheet:**
+**5. Confirm that sample IDs are valid and match between metadata and samplesheet:**

 > Ensure you are in your home directory and run the following shell script.
 >